FanusArefaine/Recommendation-Systems---Neural-Collaborative-Filtering-/README.md

    -	For each user, examine if the holdout is included in the top 10 recommendations
    -	Finally, evaluate the model based on how many holdout steam video games are included in top 10 recommendations for all the users.

-Due to their underlying differences, it is natural for these three model configurations to have different performance.
-Here is how each model performed: